ioos/bio_mobilization_workshop/_episodes/02-introduction-to-gbif.md

 - How many institutions are publishing data?
 - Is a list of introduced and invasive alien species available for your country?
 - How well does the information available on GBIF reflect what you know about the biodiversity of your country?
+- Do you see publications from/about your country?